-War and insecurity aside, the biodiversity in the Democratic Republic of Congo is second to none in Africa.
-Congo has rare species like the Okapi, bonobos, and mountain and Eastern lowland gorillas.
-The okapi, sometimes referred to as a forest giraffe or Okapia Johnston is a strange looking creature with markings on the lake that are similar to that of zebras.
-What is amazing about the Okapi is that they are more related to giraffes and were only discovered in 1901 at the Virunga National Park.
-It is only found in the Democratic Republic of Congo in the Ituri forest and Virunga National Park.
-There are an estimated 5,000 in the Okapi Wildlife reserve alone.
-Most of them are found in Ituri forest and a few in Virunga National Park.
+The Democratic Republic of Congo boasts unparalleled biodiversity in Africa, with rare species like the Okapi, bonobos, and mountain and Eastern lowland gorillas.
+The Okapi, known as a forest giraffe or Okapia Johnston, possesses distinctive zebra-like markings on its legs.
+Remarkably, it is more closely related to giraffes and was only discovered in 1901 within Virunga National Park.
+This peculiar creature is exclusive to the Democratic Republic of Congo, specifically the Ituri forest and Virunga National Park, with an estimated 5,000 residing in the Okapi Wildlife Reserve, primarily in the Ituri forest.

-Since their official protection in 1933, the Okapi are now classified and listed by the Institute in Congo for the Conservation of Nature (ICCN) as endangered.
-This new classification is because of their declining numbers in the last 20 years.
-The government of Congo has selected the Okapi as a national symbol of wildlife conservation and appears in many national emblems.
+Despite being officially protected since 1933, Okapis are now classified as endangered by the Institute in Congo for the Conservation of Nature (ICCN) due to their dwindling numbers over the past two decades.
+Recognized by the Congolese government as a national symbol of wildlife conservation, the Okapi features prominently in many national emblems.

-The continued migrations of people from other parts of the country into the reserve area is arguably the greatest threat to the Okapi Wildlife Reserve.
-Whereas the pygmy tribes have learnt how to live in harmony with nature by taking only what is enough, immigrants are the ones responsible for deforestation and excessive poaching.
+The continual influx of people from other regions into the reserve area arguably constitutes the most substantial threat to the Okapi Wildlife Reserve.
+While indigenous pygmy tribes have learned to coexist harmoniously with nature, taking only what they need, immigrants are responsible for deforestation and excessive poaching.